dsa-ou/m269-installer/docs/README.md

 Then your browser opens JupyterLab, listing the contents of your M269 folder.
 You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

+On **Windows 11**, when launching JupyterLab for the first time, you may be asked to 'select an app to open this HTML file'.
+If that happens, choose your favourite browser and click 'always'.

 On **Linux** and **macOS**, you must [use the software from the terminal](use.md).
 This option is also available to Windows users who prefer the command line.